 Teddy Bears for the next fifty years.
 While American firms mainly

-supplied their home market, the German firms - at first Steiff, and
+supplied their home market, the German firms - at first Steiff,

-of other countries start to make a mark.
+industries of other countries start to make a mark.

 Although some Teddies had been made in Britain from around 1910,

 large-scale bear manufacture only began around 1915.
-Among the first
+Among the

-German cousins, and were a major influence
+feel than their German cousins, and were a major influence

 throughout the 1920s and 1930s.
 Farnell bears are generally

 acknowledged to be the English equivalent of Steiff, but many

-Merrythought (founded in 1930), made
+Merrythought (founded in 1930), made beautiful Teddies.

 World War Two brought a halt to bear production across Europe.
-When

-manufacturers.
+all the other manufacturers.
 The Wendy Boston design influenced

 most of the bears made throughout the 1960s and '70s - and its

 shape even affected the look of jointed bears.

 From the mid-1970s onwards, more and more adults began collecting

 Teddy Bears.
-At first, they were happy with the modern designs, but
+At first, they were happy with the modern designs,

-early 1980s, and in 1984, we opened the world's first
+bears in the early 1980s, and in 1984, we opened the world's first

 hope you enjoyed this little bit of history!